 Jira is a popular project management tool used by many organizations to manage their projects and track their progress.
 One of the key features of Jira is its flexibility in defining, categorizing, and managing work with a feature called Jira issues.
 In this article, we'll dive into the different Jira issue types, their hierarchy levels, and their uses, so you can get the most out of Jira and streamline your project management process.

-What are Jira Issue Types?
+What are the Issue Types in Jira?

 Jira issue types are pre-defined templates that help you categorize and organize your work in Jira.
 They define the type of work you're tracking and the fields that are required to enter information about that work.
 For example, if you're tracking a bug, you'll want to enter information about the affected version, reproduction steps, and priority.
 Jira issue types are highly customizable and can be tailored to your specific needs.

 An issue type is used to classify and track different types of work, such as bugs, tasks, stories, and improvements.
 Issue types can be customized to fit the specific needs of a project.
-Example: A custom issue type for tracking customer requests in a software support system.
-Jira offers several pre-defined issue types, including:

-Story
+1. Story

 A story in JIRA is a type of issue that represents a specific user requirement or a piece of functionality that needs to be developed.
 A story is usually written in the form of a user scenario, such as "As a user, I want to be able to search for products on the website so that I can find what I'm looking for."
 Example: A story for adding a new feature to a shopping website.

-Bug
+2. Bug

 A bug is anything that negatively impacts the functionality of your software.
 Jira's bug issue type provides fields to enter information such as the affected version, reproduction steps, and priority.
 A bug issue typically includes details about the issue and steps to reproduce the problem.
 Example: A bug issue for a software application that crashes when a certain button is clicked.

-Task
+3. Task

 A task is a piece of work that needs to be done.
 The task issue type in Jira provides fields to enter information such as the estimated time required to complete the task and the person responsible for completing it.
 A task can be related to a story, bug, or improvement issue.
 Example: A task for testing a new feature in a software application.

-Sub-task
+4. Sub-task

 A sub-task in Jira is a type of issue that represents a smaller piece of work related to a larger task.
 Sub-tasks can help to break down complex tasks into smaller, more manageable pieces.
 Example: A sub-task for writing unit tests for a new feature in a software application.

-Epic
+5. Epic

 An epic in Jira is a type of issue that represents a large body of work that can be broken down into smaller, related issues such as stories or tasks.
 An epic is used to track and organize work that is related to a larger project or objective.
 Example: An epic for implementing a new payment system for an e-commerce website.

-The Hierarchy of Jira Issues
+Hierarchy of Jira Issue Types

 - Epic, occupying the topmost position